GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Images being uploaded are now preloaded from the system
 - Upload indicators show the upload progress and how much data is left to send
 - Added more image options to the ImagePreviewActivity such as download, delete, reply to message...
+- Added an Image Gallery option to the ImagePreviewActivity to browse all the images quickly

 ### ⚠️ Changed
 - `StreamAttachment.defaultFactories()` is a function now, instead of a property.